cfjello/graph-ioc/cxmeta/README.md

 # CxMeta

 Simple Extended Javascript Type Detection for an instantiated javascript object.
-The getObjectTypes() return an object in a json-schema like format, but due to the javascript specific data types the output is NOT compatible with the json-schema that has other data types.
+The getObjectTypes() returns an object in a json-schema like format, but due to the javascript specific data types the output is NOT compatible with the json-schema that has other data types.
 The detected javascript data types are:

 - symbol
 - string